yichao/yichao.github.io/_includes/colles.md

 ---

 [^Kramdown]: Something is different from Maruku.
 Line-break for example.
+And I may have to manually add a space after the footnote just so that the fnref symbol don't mess up with the text.